 How will the success of the AUSA Buddy System be evaluated?

-We will listen closely to your feedback.
-Feedback will be collected from both Buddies and newbies through online forms.
-Forms will be sent in the 4rd week of Semester 1, 8th week of Semester 1 and at the end of Semester 1.
+We will listen carefully to your feedback.
+Feedback will be collected from both buddies volunteers and new international students through online forms.
+Feedback forms will be sent at the end of Semester one and two.

 I still need more information before I commit to this role